caropaz/registro_clinica_app/README.md

 Hi!
-<p>This project is based on API Rest architecture.
-Data management based on JPA-Hibernate is implemented.
-Entity validations.
-Spring security to perform JWT authentications.</p>
+<p>This project is based on REST API architecture.
+It implements data handling using JPA-Hibernate.
+Entity validations are also included.
+Spring Security is used for JWT authentication.</p>

 ¡Hola!